 So, it almost feels like I was born to build The Platypus Institute… returning to my scientific roots, studying the developmental sciences that have made such a huge impact on my life, contributing to the world by enabling others to discover and achieve their full potential, and joining together with a community of like-minded neuroscientists who are as passionate as I am about learning how we can most effectively rewire ourselves… all with the goal of stretching the limits of human performance and helping ourselves and others achieve the immense joy, fulfillment, and personal power that is our birthright.

 In 2005, as the Program Manager for DARPA’s performance-focused neuroscience research program, Amy effectively created the field in which we work.
-As a starting point, she named the field, coining the two most commonly used names for our research: “Applied Neuroscience,” and “Accelerated Learning.”
-She also conducted the seminal research for our industry - a series of studies where she definitely demonstrated that, with biofeedback and brainwave analysis, one could dramatically (and rapidly) enhance military sniper’s performance.
+As a starting point, she named the field, coining and popularizing the term “Applied Neuroscience.”
+She also conducted the seminal research in our industry - a series of studies where she definitely demonstrated that, with biofeedback and brainwave analysis, one could dramatically (and rapidly) enhance military sniper’s performance.
 Since that time, in a variety of capacities, Amy’s extensive research has addressed a broad range of foundational questions including: how human performance is affected by different natural conditions like sleep deprivation and stress; how elite performance can be enhanced with the use of electrical brain stimulation; and how video gaming technology can be leveraged to accelerate learning speeds.
 Most recently, prior to joining The Platypus Institute, Amy served as the Vice President and Chief Technology Officer for Cubic Global Defense.

 Dr. Miller works as an applied neuroscience and education technology executive with more than 25 years of industry experience.
 As an academic, he taught undergraduate and graduate courses and conducted a sponsored research program in neuroscience and cognitive neuropsychology including a large multi-site research initiatives on the neural basis of brain plasticity and learning.
 Dr. Miller authored or co-authored more than 100 publications including numerous research studies, commercial software programs and U.S. Patents.
 A majority of his patents have been licensed, brought to commercial practice and in 2000 he was a co-recipient of the Thomas Alva Edison Patent Award in Medicine for this work.
 As a business executive, he is a passionate collaborator with broad business experience in technology transfer, translational research, business incorporation, venture funding and the start-up phases of several companies, including a successful IPO.